FOOTWEAR – Objective dependent

 - Sleeping Bag: 15 degree.
 (Guide’s pick: Mountain Hardwear, Phantom 15.)

-- Tent (optional): We will supply tents but they are 4 season and made to last.
+- Tent (optional): We will supply tents.
 If you have a lightweight tent you may want to consider bringing it along.
 (Guides Pick: Mountain Hardwear Super Mega UL2 or Big Agnes Fly Creek 2 Platinum)

 - Water Bottles: two to three 1L bottles or hydration system and at least 1 bottle